 In October 2016, BBC 4 transmitted a documentary titled ‘The incredible story of Marie Antoinette’s watch with Nicholas Parsons,’ also available on their website for about a month.
 Some of the images in this article are stills from that programme.

-Breguet are currently sponsoring an exhibition dedicated to Marie Antoinette in Japan, a partnership with the Château de Versailles.
-This follows the brand’s sponsorship of the restoration of the Petit Trianon.
-The exhibition titled “Marie Antoinette, a Queen in Versailles” will be held from Tuesday, 25 October 2016 to Sunday, 26 February 2017 at the Mori Arts Center Gallery in Tokyo, Japan.
+Breguet sponsored an exhibition dedicated to Marie Antoinette in Japan, a partnership with the Château de Versailles.
+This followed the brand’s sponsorship of the restoration of the Petit Trianon.
+The exhibition titled “Marie Antoinette, a Queen in Versailles” was held from Tuesday, 25 October 2016 to Sunday, 26 February 2017 at the Mori Arts Center Gallery in Tokyo, Japan.

 © Ambrose Lancaster 2016